YumengZHANG01/AMCL_Localization/README.md

 ### [Final Position Estimation]<br/>
 ![2019-03-28-103138_1920x1056_scrot](https://user-images.githubusercontent.com/33690036/55179496-c2d6e500-5144-11e9-8b03-430947625cfd.png)

+April 30, 2019
-# Partial Map Genertation Using SLAM
+# Partial Map Generation Using SLAM
 Since the world model is so big, only partial map is generated using SLAM.
 This map will be used for further Path Planning in that region.
 ![slamMap](https://user-images.githubusercontent.com/33690036/56928309-46a92780-6a8b-11e9-9dfc-2985329cb4be.jpg)